Predicting competitions by combining conditional logistic regression and subjective Bayes: An Academy Awards case study: The SB-PCLR method and comparators

-In the Academy Awards example, each year is a strata $k$, $\bm{X^{(k)}}$ might include summaries of critical reception, commercial success, and other film-specific accolades. $\bm{Y^{(k)}}$ is then a length $n_k$ vector that contains a single one corresponding to the winner and zeroes elsewhere, i.e. $\sum_{i=1}^{n_k}y_i^{(k)}=1$ where $y_i^{(k)}$ is the outcome for the $ith$ competitor $i=1,\ldots,n_k$ in strata $k$.
+In the Academy Awards example, each year is a stratum $k$, $\bm{X^{(k)}}$ might include summaries of critical reception, commercial success, and other film-specific accolades. $\bm{Y^{(k)}}$ is then a length $n_k$ vector that contains a single one corresponding to the winner and zeroes elsewhere, i.e. $\sum_{i=1}^{n_k}y_i^{(k)}=1$ where $y_i^{(k)}$ is the outcome for the $i$-th competitor $i=1,\ldots,n_k$ in stratum $k$.

-The conditional likelihood function arises from conditioning on a fixed number of events (one in this work) per strata.
-The conditional likelihood for the $kth$ strata is
+The conditional likelihood function arises from conditioning on a fixed number of events (one in this work) per stratum.
+We closely follow the notation in \cite{Agresti2013categorical}.
+To establish the conditional likelihood, consider the set $S(1)$ of all possible $\bm{Y}$ vectors that have one and only one event.
+Define the set of such vectors as

+where $y_i^{*(k)}$ refers to the possible observed outcomes such that each stratum has one and only one event.
+By the rules of conditional probability, the user can (a) plug each set of $y_i^{*(k)}$ values that obey the sum-to-one constraint into the logistic regression likelihood, (b) sum this likelihood over the $S(1)$ set, and (c) divide the usual logistic regression likelihood by this sum to obtain the conditional logistic regression likelihood.
+The conditional likelihood for the $k$-th stratum is thus

-where $x_{ij}^{(k)}$ is the $jth$ predictor variable for the $ith$ competitor, $\beta_j$ is the coefficient for the $jth$ predictor, and $j=1,\ldots,p$.
-The $\sum_{S(1)}$ and $y_i^*$ notations \citep[adapted from][]{Agresti2013categorical} in the denominator of (\ref{stratalike}) represent the possible outcomes in the strata such that there is one event and $n_k-1$ non-events in strata $k$.
-The rules of conditional probability underlie the intuition for summing over all single winner configurations in the denominator of (\ref{stratalike}).
+where $x_{ij}^{(k)}$ is the $j$-th predictor variable for the $i$-th competitor, $\beta_j$ is the coefficient for the $j$-th predictor, and $j=1,\ldots,p$.
 Given the regression effects $\bm{\beta}$, we assume independence between strata.
 Thus the conditional likelihood function is the product of the strata-level conditional likelihood functions

-The canonical use of conditional logistic regression forms strata by matching subjects post-data collection based on similar characteristics and a fixed number of events occurring in each strata.
-This is typically done to address confounding and improve parameter estimator properties.
-For a further review of conditional logistic regression, see \cite{Agresti2013categorical}.